Path-of-Modifiers/pathofmodifiersapp/SECURITY.md

 - Adjustment recommendations
 - Other necessary specifications

 You will get updates of the vulnerability asap after reporting.
-We appreciate all efforts for making the application more secure.
+We appreciate all efforts in making the application more secure.